libi/docker-clickhouse/README.md

-# Clickhouse cluster and WebUI on Docker
+# Clickhouse cluster and webUI on Docker

 ### Usage